Andela-thomas/String-class/README.md

 7. ######  Method _`WordCount()`_.

-    This method can be used to find the number of words words in a sentence, it utilizes the methods words above to maximize perfomance.
+    This method can be used to find the number of words words in a sentence, It utilizes the method `words` above to maximize perfomance.
     ``` JavaScript
         var sentence = "me and myself";
             sentence.wordCount(); // returns = 3